mmaulwurff/mod-menu/Readme.md

 - mod menu detection expects that the first two MENUDEF lumps in the engine package are lumps for the full and the simple option menus.
+- Zandronum-style menus are detected by scanning Controls menu for anything with a command containinng "open" and "menu".